-1. Connect a workstation (either a terminal or computer running terminal emulation software) to the RS-232 serial console port on the device.
-For more information about the RS-232 serial console port, refer to the RSG2288 Installation Guide.
+- 1. Connect a workstation (either a terminal or computer running terminal emulation software) to the RS-232 serial console port on the device.
+For more information about the RS-232 serial console port, refer to the RSG2488 Installation Guide.

-The baud rate for the device is printed on the chassis exterior near the RS-232 serial console port.

 - 2. Configure the workstation as follows:

 - Speed (baud): 57600

 - Data Bits: 8

 - Parity: None

 - Flow Control: Off

 - Terminal ID: VT100

 - Stop Bit: 1

 - 3. Connect to the device.
 Once the connection is established, the login form appears.
 For more information about logging in to the device, refer to Section 2.2, "Logging In".